 Now onto taco fillings!
 Anything goes here.
 Pork, beef, chicken, salmon, prawns, the list goes on.
 As mentioned earlier, the meat can also be ground, grilled, shredded or slow-cooked for a tacos recipe.
 If you are vegetarian, you can substitute meat with beans, avocado, halloumi, mushrooms or sweet potato to name a few.

 The really fun part!
 Add whatever you like.
 Popular toppings include: cheese, guacamole, sour cream, rice, all kinds of vegetables, spring onions, cactus, coriander, salad, jalapeños, lime, and chillies.

 The fun part starts here!
 How to cook them?
 Well, once you’ve gathered your taco ingredients, you can start cooking and stuffing your wrap.

 - In a large pan, add a little olive oil and place on medium/high heat.

-- When hot add the meat, leave to get nicely browned, giving it some good colour.
+- When hot add the taco meat, leave to get nicely browned, giving it some good colour.

-- If you haven’t marinated the meat first, lower the heat and add Gran Luchito Chipotle Fajita & Taco Mix, or our Chipotle Paste, with some chopped spring onion.
-Mix well and leave to cook for 10 minutes stirring occasionally.
+- If you haven’t marinated the meat first, lower the heat and add the Chipotle Fajita & Taco Mix, or our Chipotle Paste, with some chopped spring onion.
+Mix well and leave to cook for 10 minutes, stirring occasionally.

-- Remove from heat and squeeze half a juicy lime over, and add a big handful of roughly chopped coriander leaves then mix well.
+- Remove from the heat and squeeze half a juicy lime over.
+Add a big handful of roughly chopped coriander leaves, then mix well.

-- Warm the soft Gran Luchito Soft Taco Tortilla Wrapsin the microwave for 30 secs, and add slices of avocado and Gran Luchito Jalapeño & Pineapple.
+- Warm the Soft Taco Wraps in the microwave for 30 secs, and add slices of avocado and Jalapeño & Pineapple.